christo/benchvice/README.md

 For Sargon

+* [ ] investigate: vice_monitor asserts the request header length should be 11, I count 12!
 * [ ] investigate binary monitor protocol.
 The text commands appear to have changed a lot over time and parsing natural language output seems brittle
 * [ ] read general game state from memory
     * [ ] computer is thinking?